sendbird/sendbird-chat-sample-android/groupchannel-categorize-messages/README.md

 # Categorize messages in a group channel

-This sample with UI components demonstrates how to categorize messages in a group channel on Sendbird Chat SDK for Android.
+This code sample demonstrates how to categorize messages in a group channel on Sendbird Chat SDK for Android.

 ## Prerequisites

 + Android Studio
   + Android Studio Electric Eel | 2022.1.1
 + Android SDK